 Contributions - The State is primarily responsible for funding the System on behalf of individual employers at an actuarially determined amount.
-Public Act 88-0593 provides a statutory funding plan consisting of two parts: (i) a ramp-up period from 1996 to 2010 and (ii) a period of contributions equal to a level percentage of the payroll of active members of SURS to reach 90% of the total Actuarial Accrued Liability by the end of Fiscal Year 2045.
+Public Act 88-0593 provides a statutory funding plan consisting of two parts: (i) a ramp-up period from 1996 to 2010 and (ii) a period of contributions equal to a level percentage of the payroll of active members within SURS to reach 90% of the total Actuarial Accrued Liability by the end of Fiscal Year 2045.
 Employer contributions from "trust, federal, and other funds" are provided under Section 15-155(b) of the Illinois Pension Code and require employers to pay contributions which are sufficient to cover the accruing normal costs on behalf of applicable employees.
-The employer normal cost for fiscal year 2021 and fiscal year 2020 respectively, was 12.7% and 13.02% of employee payroll.
+The employer normal cost for fiscal year 2022 and 2021 respectively, was 12.32% and 12.70% of employee payroll.
 The normal cost is equal to the value of current year's pension benefit and does not include any allocation for the past unfunded liability or interest on the unfunded liability.
 Plan members are required to contribute 8% of their annual covered salary, except for police officers and fire fighters who contribute 9.5% of their earnings.
-The contribution requirements of plan members and employers are established and may be amended by the Illinois General Assembly.
+The contribution requirements of plan members and employers are established and may be amended by the State's General Assembly.